 21-02-11.
 Advertising for bids - When required - Procedure similar to bond sales.
-If the governing board of a political subdivision determines to borrow upon certificates of indebtedness, it shall follow the procedure and is subject to the penalties prescribed in the provisions relating to the sale of bonds in chapter 21-03.
-Certificates of indebtedness need not be advertised for bids:
+If the governing board of a political subdivision determines to borrow upon certificates of indebtedness, the governing board shall follow the procedure and is subject to the penalties prescribed in the provisions relating to the sale of bonds in chapter 21-03.